UNCOVER/MegaScience: No Evidence of Environmental Quenching in a z$\sim$2.6 Proto-cluster

-We perform mock recovery tests to assess the accuracy of our population modeling.
-We generate \textit{N} mock galaxy observations sampled from a normal distribution with a fixed $\mu_\text{pop}$ and varying $\sigma_\text{pop}$, producing a distribution of observed means, $\mu_\text{obs}$.
+After fitting, we perform mock recovery tests to assess the accuracy of our population modeling.
+We generate \textit{N} mock galaxy observations sampled from a normal distribution with a fixed $\mu_\text{pop}$ and varying $\sigma_\text{pop}$, producing a distribution of observed means, $\mu_\text{obs, n}$ where n is each individual galaxy.
 For each mock galaxy, we generate 1000 mock draws by sampling a normal distribution with $\mu = \mu_\text{obs, n}$, and $\sigma = u$.
-The number of galaxies, \textit{N}, is varied between 5 and 20, matching our sample sizes.
-Our tests show that $\mu_\text{pop}$ is accurately recovered within 1$\sigma$ for any input $\sigma_\text{pop}$ and \textit{u}.
-However, $\sigma_\text{pop}$ is not well recovered for $\sigma_\text{pop} < u$, as the recovered dispersion remains at \textit{u}, indicating that measurement noise and intrinsic dispersion are indistinguishable below this threshold.
-Thus we set the lower bound of $\sigma_\text{pop}$ to be \textit{u}, preventing the model from inferring an intrinsic dispersion below where it becomes indistinguishable from measurement noise.
+The number of galaxies, \textit{N}, is varied between 5 and 20, matching our minimum and maximum sample sizes for various mass and environment bins.
+Our tests show that $\mu_\text{pop}$ is accurately recovered within 1$\sigma$ for any input $\sigma_\text{pop}$ and $u$.
+However, $\sigma_\text{pop}$ is not well recovered for $\sigma_\text{pop} < u$, as the recovered dispersion remains at $u$, indicating that measurement noise and intrinsic dispersion are indistinguishable below this threshold.
+Thus we set the lower bound of $\sigma_\text{pop}$ to be $u$, preventing the model from inferring an intrinsic dispersion below where it becomes indistinguishable from measurement noise.
 Lastly, the best-fit recovered $\mu_\text{pop}$ and $\sigma_\text{pop}$ remains unchanged with varying \textit{N} and their uncertainties decrease as the sample size increases.
 These tests ensure the robustness of our modeling, allowing us to draw reliable conclusions about the population properties of these samples.